 (ii) Selection: Each area vice president shall oversee selection of a regional representative and an alternate to serve on the nominating committee.
 At-large vice presidents will also oversee selection of a representative and alternate to serve on the committee.
 The alternate shall serve in the event that the representative is prevented from serving.

 (iii) Eligibility: Members of the nominating committee must be professional members of TSPRA in good standing.

-The Nominating Committee shall meet in conjunction with the TSPRA Board Meeting.
-The president-elect shall serve as chairperson of the committee.
+The Nominating Committee shall meet in conjunction with the fall Executive Committee Meeting.
+The President-Elect shall serve as chairperson of the committee.
 In the event the president-elect is unable to chair the committee meeting, the committee shall elect a chairperson.
-The committee should nominate one or more candidates for each officer position.
+The committee should slate one or more candidates for each officer position.
 A slate of officer candidates will be named by the committee.
 Space for write-in candidates will be provided on the ballot.

-6. Strategic Planning - shall consist of the president, president-elect, immediate past president, two other past presidents and TSPRA members at-large.
+6. Strategic Planning - shall consist of the president, president-elect, immediate past president, two other past presidents, all at-large vice presidents and TSPRA members at-large.
 At-large member positions should reflect the demographics of the overall membership.
 The two past presidents and the members at large shall be appointed by the president with the consent of the Executive Committee.
 The president-elect shall chair this committee.

 7. Past President's Council - shall consist of no more than six past presidents, five of whom will be appointed by the chairperson.
 The Council will serve in an advisory capacity and provide experienced input to the Executive Committee through written reports submitted to the President and Executive Director.
 Council members shall serve a two-year term.
 Terms shall be staggered.
 The Chair may serve a two-year term but only one year as chair.
 Selection will be from a roster of former presidents who have indicated in writing that they are willing to serve.
 All former presidents in good standing are eligible.